payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-checkoutpro-sdk/android-checkoutpro-addonsdks.md

 >
 > The Gpay InApp flow is not available in the Test mode.

-Refer to [Gpay SDK](https://dash.readme.com/project/payu-hosted-checkout/v1/docs/google-pay-sdk) doc for more details
+For GPay SDK integration, refer to [GPay SDK](docs:google-pay-sdk) for more details

 # PhonePe InApp